 Troy Vincent, the NFL’s executive vice president of football operations, was also troubled.
 A five-time Pro Bowl player during a 16-year NFL career, Vincent himself stated that the league “must accelerate our efforts for HBCU players to make the transition to the NFL.”

 And he had big-name support igniting interest in the crusade.

-Vincent told HBCU Sports in recent a phone interview that Pro Football Hall of Fame Willie Lanier and four-time Super Bowl champion Ronnie Lott reached out to surmise what could be done to elevate HBCU players into the NFL.
+Vincent told HBCU Sports in recent a phone interview that Pro Football Hall of Famer Willie Lanier and four-time Super Bowl champion Ronnie Lott reached out to surmise what could be done to elevate HBCU players into the NFL.

 “They called me and said, ‘We could do more.
 We could do more for our athletes,'” said Vincent, whose family members have HBCU ties.”That’s when it started — it was a phone call from Willie Lanier and Ronnie Lott.